awsdocs/amazon-ecs-developer-guide/doc_source/using_cloudwatch_logs.md

 Log messages from the Amazon ECS container agent\.

 `/var/log/ecs/audit.log`
-Log messages from the IAM roles for tasks credential provider\.
+Log messages from the IAM roles for the task credential provider\.

 You can use the example file below for your Amazon ECS container instances, but you must substitute the `{cluster}` and `{container_instance_id}` entries with the cluster name and container instance ID for each container instance so that the log streams are grouped by cluster name and separate for each individual container instance\.
 The procedure that follows the example configuration file has steps to replace the cluster name and container instance ID placeholders\.